kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 When the webhook server is deployed into the Kubernetes cluster as a service, it has to be exposed via a service on port 443 (The server itself can have an arbitrary port but the service object should map it to port 443).
-The communication between the apiserver and the webhook service may fail if a different port is used for the service.
+The communication between the API server and the webhook service may fail if a different port is used for the service.
 {{< /note >}}